MEDIA

 NAMA represents the $34.9 billion U.S. Convenience Services Industry.
 By providing advocacy, education, and research, NAMA works to promote and protect the industry’s over 160,000 hardworking employees.
 Through traditional vending and micro markets, office coffee and pantry services, product manufacturing, and small-drop distribution, convenience services meets the needs of over 40 million American consumers daily at work, home, school, and play.

-Senior Director, Communications & Marketing
+Manager, Communications & Marketing

 [email protected]